init-cb/init-cb/README.md

 ### Hi there 👋

+## This is cb, you could call me Bo.
+I'm a graduate student who majors in BME of CCMU Xuanwu hospital in China.
+These days i am currently working on the application of dl in MRI.

+🎶🎶if you want to contact me, you could email to init_cb@163.com.
 <!--
 **init-cb/init-cb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.